influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/installation.md

 ### Time zone

-To display alerts notifications using a preferred time zone, either change the time zone of the host on which Kapcitor is running or set the Kapacitor process' `TZ` environment variable.
+To display alerts notifications using a preferred time zone, either change the time zone of the host on which Kapacitor is running or set the Kapacitor process' `TZ` environment variable.

 #### systemd